 Although academics are always first and foremost in Upper Arlington, the district can no longer ignore the growing needs of its facilities, which are, on average, more than 60 years old.
-Although the school buildings are well maintained, as verified by two independent design and engineering firms, the cost associated with maintaining the buildings continues to rise.
+Although the school buildings are well maintained, as verified by two independent design and engineering firms, the cost associated with maintaining and repairing the aging buildings and mechanical systems continues to rise.